What does a nuclear medicine technologist do?

 By the numbers

-Mayo Clinic offers a one-year Nuclear Medicine Technology Program Rochester, Minnesota to prepare students for a career as a nuclear medicine technologist.
+Mayo Clinic offers a one-year Nuclear Medicine Technology Program in Rochester, Minnesota, to prepare students for a career as a nuclear medicine technologist.